chicoreus/cco_poc/README.md

 ### Software

 1. java ( tested with OpenJDK ver.
-1.7.0_95 )
+1.7.0_95 and Java 1.8.0_73 )
 2. [maven](https://maven.apache.org/)
-3. either MySQL or postgreSQL
+3. either MariaDB/MySQL or postgreSQL

 ### Default database
-the default database should be **MySQL** in this repo, defined in  the file liquibase.properties
+The default database should be **MySQL** in this repo, defined in  the file liquibase.properties
-You **have to** create the database 'cco_full' before running the project.
+You **MUST** create the database 'cco_full' before running the project.

     mysql> drop database cco_full;
     mysql> create database cco_full;